-5.2 ISOMAP Face Database
+C. ISOMAP Face Database

 We applied our method to a high dimensional synthetic image data set.
-For this purpose we used the ISOMAP face database [36].
+For this purpose we used the ISOMAP face database [1].
 This set consists of 698 images of the same face generated by varying three different parameters: vertical and horizontal pose, and lighting direction.
-Each image has 64×64 pixels with 256 gray levels, normalized between 0 and 1 (Fig. 4).
-For processing, we embedded each image in the 4096-dimensional Euclidean space using the common lexicographic order.
-We applied the algorithm 30 times over the data set with results displayed in Figure 5.
-The first column shows the real valued estimates of the intrinsic dimension, i.e., estimates obtained before the rounding operation in (18).
-Any value that falls in between the dashed lines will then be rounded to the integer at the midpoint.
-The second column of Figure 5 shows the histogram for these rounded estimates over the 30 simulations trial.
-The estimated intrinsic dimension oscillates between 3 and 4, which, as in [26], deviates from the "informal" intrinsic dimension of 3 estimated by ISOMAP.
+Each image has 64×64 pixels with 256 gray levels, normalized between 0 and 1 (Fig. 5).
+For processing, we embedded each image in the 4096dimensional Euclidean space using the common lexicographic order.
+We applied the algorithm 30 times over the data set with the histogram of the dimension estimates displayed in Figure 6.
+The estimated intrinsic dimension oscillates between 3 and 4, which, as in [5], deviates from the "informal" intrinsic dimension of 3 estimated by ISOMAP with thresholding.
 The estimated entropy was 21.8 bits, with a standard deviation of 0.5.
+Note that as $\alpha = (m - 1)/m$ is close to one for the estimated values of m, the estimate of α -entropy is expected to be close to the Shannon entropy.
+This estimate suggests that one could, in theory, compress the ISOMAP face database, with little loss, using at most $21.8/(64 \times 64) \approx 0.005$ bits/pixel.